gandharvk422/Restaurant-Review-Sentiment-Analysis/README.md

-# Restaurant Review Sentiment Analysis
+# Restaurant Review Sentiment Analysis using Natural Language Processing (NLP)

 This project was developed as a task assigned by **SkyHighes Technologies** during my internship as an AI-ML intern.
 The main objective of this project is to classify restaurant reviews as positive or negative based on text data using Natural Language Processing (NLP) techniques.
 The dataset used, `Restaurant_Reviews.tsv`, consists of user reviews with corresponding labels indicating whether the review was positive (liked) or negative (not liked).
 The project demonstrates text preprocessing, feature extraction, and classification model training.